Programs and Services

-Shannon Primeau is a parent of a two-time cancer survivor and a member of the NOFCC Board of Directors.
-Shannon is available to any family for a one on one discussion, or to schedule a group support session if the need is there.
-Please contact Shannon at 705-618-2718 to set up an appointment or if you need support or advice at any time.
+Mike Squarzolo is a parent of a cancer survivor and a member of the NOFCC Board of Directors.
+MIke is available to any family for a one on one discussion.
+Group support sessions are available if the need is there.
+Please contact Mike at 705-929-4527 to set up an appointment or if you need support or advice at any time.

 Group setting support is offered as needed, as well as bereavement support groups.
 Please contact NOFCC for more information.

 EMLA patches are available at HSN’s Northeast Cancer Centre for patients receiving care there.